 Cease and desist letters are notices sent from an intellectual property owner (or their attorney) to the infringer telling them to stop making, using, and selling the protected property.
 The cease and desist letter will also usually inform the infringer that filing an infringement suit will occur if they do not stop making, using, and selling the protected property.
 While a patent attorney may be the most qualified to write and send a cease and desist letter, regular attorneys (those without the extra license to practice with patents) are less expensive and may be able to help.

 If sending a take down notice and/or a cease and desist letter is not effective in stopping the infringement, it may be time to file a patent infringement lawsuit.
 There are several solutions/tools available that are used to resolve patent lawsuits other than the court room.
 Importantly, all of these solutions can also be used without filing the lawsuit.
 It is recommended to seek and use the services of an experienced attorney when filing a patent infringement lawsuit.
-Infringement suits are notoriously famous for being very expensive, thus there are several means to resolve an open patent infringement lawsuit outside of the court room.
+Infringement suits are notorious for being very expensive, thus there are several means to resolve an open patent infringement lawsuit outside of the court room.

-Patent Infringement Lawsuit Resolution Tools
+Patent Lawsuit Resolution Tools

 Negotiation Before or Instead of a Patent Lawsuit